agentdeepsynthesis/deepsynth-bench/README.md

     score = evaluate(prediction, expected_answer)
 ```

+### License
+We follow Apache License Version 2.0.
+Please see the [License](LICENSE) file for more information.

-Disclaimer: This open source project is not an official Huawei product, Huawei is not expected to provide support for this project
+Disclaimer: This open source project is not an official Huawei product, Huawei is not expected to provide support for this project.